truongminhphung/Advance-House-Price-Prediction/README.md

 this is a simple projects demonstrating the life cycle of an data science project i have learned.

 ## Motivation
-After learning aspects of ML/DL, i want to apply what have i learned to specific project to reenforce my knowledge more and more.
+After learning aspects of ML/DL, i want to apply what have i learned to specific project to reenforce my knowledge in ML/DL.

+## Data Science Life Cycle
+A project can be devided into 5 parts:
+1. Data analysis
+2. Feature engineering
+3. Feature selection
+4. Model building
+5. Model deployment